Seminar 2

 Exercise 1

-- Is the equality \mathbb{P}(B|A) + \mathbb{P}(C|A) = \mathbb{P}(B\cup C|A) true?
+- Is the equality \(\mathbb{P}(B|A) + \mathbb{P}(C|A) = \mathbb{P}(B\cup C|A)\) true?

 - Provide examples showing that the following equalities are generally not true:

-- \mathbb{P}(A|B \cup C) = \mathbb{P}(A|B) + \mathbb{P}(A|C)
+- \(\mathbb{P}(A|B \cup C) = \mathbb{P}(A|B) + \mathbb{P}(A|C)\).

-- \mathbb{P}(B |A) + \mathbb{P}(B |\overline A) = 1
+- \(\mathbb{P}(B |A) + \mathbb{P}(B |\overline A) = 1\).

 Exercise 2

-Let there be a probability space (\Omega, \mathcal{F}, \mathbb{P}) and events H_1, H_2\in\mathcal{F} have positive probabilities.
-Let us denote \mathbb{P}_{H_i}:=\mathbb{P}(\cdot|H_i), i=1,2.
-Prove that \mathbb{P}_{H_1}(\cdot|H_2) = \mathbb{P}(\cdot|H_1\cap H_2) = \mathbb{P}_{H_2}(\cdot| H_1).
-That is, for any A\in\mathcal{F}, \mathbb{P}_{H_1}(A|H_2) = \mathbb{P}(A|H_1\cap H_2) = \mathbb{P}_{H_2}(A| H_1).
+Let \((\Omega, \mathcal{F}, \mathbb{P})\) be a probability space and assume the events \(H_1, H_2\in\mathcal{F}\) have positive probabilities.
+Let us denote \(\mathbb{P}_{H_i}:=\mathbb{P}(\cdot|H_i)\), \(i=1,2\).
+Prove that \[ \mathbb{P}_{H_1}(\cdot|H_2) = \mathbb{P}(\cdot|H_1\cap H_2) = \mathbb{P}_{H_2}(\cdot| H_1). \] That is, for any \(A\in\mathcal{F}\), \[ \mathbb{P}_{H_1}(A|H_2) = \mathbb{P}(A|H_1\cap H_2) = \mathbb{P}_{H_2}(A| H_1). \]

 Exercise 3

-A deck of 52 cards is dealt to 4 players.
+A deck of \(52\) cards is dealt to \(4\) players.
 One of the players announces that he has an ace.

 - What is the probability that he has at least one more ace?